Slicer/Slicer/Docs/user_guide/modules/colors.md

   - Green: A green scale of 256 values, useful for layering with Magenta.
   - Blue: A blue scale of 256 values from black to pure blue, useful for layering with Yellow.
   - Yellow: A yellow scale of 256 values, from black to pure yellow, useful for layering with blue (it's complementary, layering yields gray).
-  - Cyan: A cyan ramp of 256 values, from black to cyan, complementary ramp to red, layering yeilds gray.
+  - Cyan: A cyan ramp of 256 values, from black to cyan, complementary ramp to red, layering yields gray.
-  - Magenta: A magenta scale of 256 colors from black to magenta, complementary ramp to green, layering yeilds gray.
+  - Magenta: A magenta scale of 256 colors from black to magenta, complementary ramp to green, layering yields gray.
   - Warm1: A scale from yellow to red, of 256 colors, ramp of warm colors that's complementary to Cool1.
   - Warm2: A scale from green to yellow, 256 colors, ramp of warm colors that's complementary to Cool2.
   - Warm3: A scale from cyan to green, 256 colors, ramp of warm colors that's complementary to Cool3.